cakephp/docs/en/installation/advanced-installation.rst

 -  ``CAKE_CORE_INCLUDE_PATH`` should be set to the path of your CakePHP libraries folder.

-Let’s run through an example so you can see what an advanced installation might look like in practice.
+Let's run through an example so you can see what an advanced installation might look like in practice.
 Imagine that I wanted to set up CakePHP to work as follows:

 -  The CakePHP core libraries will be placed in /usr/lib/cake.
--  My application’s webroot directory will be /var/www/mysite/.
+-  My application's webroot directory will be /var/www/mysite/.
--  My application’s app directory will be /home/me/myapp.
+-  My application's app directory will be /home/me/myapp.

 Given this type of setup, I would need to edit my webroot/index.php file (which will end up at /var/www/mysite/index.php, in this